 Depending on the complexity of the transaction things could move slower or faster.
 Being prepared and well organized with the necessary documents proving your income and expenses helps speed up due diligence tremendously.

-Step Nine: Due Diligence for FBA Businesses
+9. Complete Due Diligence for Your FBA Business Exit

 Buyers often talk about doing due diligence when they are simply evaluating whether or not they want to buy a certain business.
 However, in our process, we refer to due diligence for an FBA business as the verification of information after the Letter of Intent has been signed.

 The reason for this is that the due diligence process goes much deeper than a review of the Marketing Package, a buyer-seller conference call, and searching online to learn about the niche or industry that the Amazon business is in.